 Make old socks look new.
 Get the stains out of old socks and sweaty gym clothes by letting them soak in the washer for a few hours with 1 c. vinegar.
 Just fill the washer with plain water (not detergent) and 1 c. vinegar and let it sit for a few hours.
 When it’s done, just add detergent and finish the laundry cycle.

-Get rid of weeds.
+Get rid of weeds and unwanted grass.
 Pour white distilled vinegar into a spray bottle and spray liberally on the weeds growing in the cracks of your walkway and driveway.
 Soak the plant so the vinegar can reach the roots.
 For stubborn weeds, use warm or hot vinegar in a spray bottle with 1/2 c. salt to spray the weeds and kill them.

 Liven droopy flowers and keep them alive longer.
 Are your anniversary flowers starting to droop?
 Don’t throw out cut flowers once they start to wilt.
 Instead, just add two tablespoons of vinegar and one teaspoon of sugar to a quart of water.
 Pour the solution into your vase, and the flowers will perk up.
 Use this vinegar mix as flower food.

 Put an end to itching.
 Dab a cotton ball soaked in white vinegar on mosquito bites and any other insect stings.
 It will stop the itching and help disinfect the area so that they heal faster.